survivejs/webpack-book/manuscript/output/02_library_output.md

 ...
 ```

 In other words, webpack has generated a named AMD module.
-The result won't work from Node as it does not support AMD.
+The result doesn't work from Node as there is no support for the AMD format.

 ## UMD